thasneem-mfm/interior-design/README.md

 # Interior Design

-A modern and responsive **Interior Design and Home Decor E-Commerce Frontend** built with **React.js**.
+A modern and responsive **Interior Design Frontend** built with **React.js**.
 This project provides users with an interactive platform to explore interior design collections, browse different room categories, view design details, explore services, and manage selected products through a shopping cart.

 ## 🌐 Project Overview